- Adix adding machine inventor Josef Benedikt Pallweber was born on February 7th, 1858 in Austria.

 - Improved versions of the device were manufactured under other names, such as the Diera in 1911 and the Kuli in 1913.

-- According to the device’s patents, it appears that the Adix’s key selling point was that it was noiseless.
+- According to the device’s patents, it appears that Adix’s key selling point was that it was silent.

 - After leaving the Adix Company in 1908, Adix inventor Josef Benedikt Pallweber established a new company for technical inventions where he patented an “alarm device for portable cassettes and similar containers” for use in alarmed portable cash boxes.

 Adix adding machine inventor Josef Benedikt Pallweber was born on February 7th, 1858, in Schörfling am Attersee bei Vöcklabruck, a market town in Upper Austria.
-Pallweber worked as a watchmaker in Salzburg until 1886, when he then moved to Mannheim, Germany.
-There, on August 16th, 1886, he married Lina Mack (née Magdalena).
-Around 1890, the couple moved to Furtwangen.
+His father, Ernst Pallweber, was the local locksmith.

 - Josef Benedikt Pallweber and Adolf Bordt